 Learning a foreign language is part of the primary National Curriculum and is a requirement for all children within key stage 2 (KS2).
 Barton St Lawrence CE Primary School has adopted a whole school approach to the teaching of French to all KS2 pupils.
-KS1 pupils are also currently taught French for 30 minutes each week.
+Year 2 pupils are also currently taught French for 30 minutes each week.

 Our aim is to develop the confidence and competence of each child in the foreign language they are learning.
 Our goal is for them to be passionate, curious and confident about their own foreign language learning abilities when they finish the primary school phase of their education.